Almost a third of people in Wales lack basic digital skills

 Having measured both skills and behaviours of participants, the index showed that more than one in ten adults in Wales still don’t use the internet – compared to the national average of 9 per cent.

-Many people are unable to find help with improving their skills, with nearly half of respondents (48 per cent) reporting that they’re unaware of digital skills support services.
+Many people are unable to find help in improving their skills, with nearly half of respondents (48 per cent) reporting that they’re unaware of digital skills support services.

 Allan Griffiths, Lloyds Banking Group ambassador for Wales, said:“People in Wales are trailing behind the national average when it comes to having Basic Digital Skills, and we know this lack of skills negatively impacts peoples’ financial wellbeing.